ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -v bin /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

-Display all lines of the file /etc/ssh/sshd_config starting with a letter
+Display all lines of the file /etc/ssh/sshd_config starting with a letter tr A Z | tr c e Replace all characters A and c from input to Z and e respectively